 Since prospective customers are being more and more influenced by what they read online, it’s the job of marketing to create the content that will steer them to your door (and through it).
 This means that marketing’s role is to lead buyers further down the sales funnel than ever before.
 Today’s marketers need to look more than just building top-of-funnel brand and product awareness.
 Their ultimate job is to generate and nurture high-quality, sales-ready leads before passing them on to sales.
 Most buyers aren’t ready, or even willing, to speak to a rep until they’ve had a chance to do their own research.
 Marketing is there to provide the content they need during that research phase, drawing them in and taking them to a place where they are ready to ask for a demo or speak to a rep.

-4. Create shared LEAD definitions between sales and marketing
+4. Create shared definitions of 'lead' between sales and marketing

 The definition of a qualified lead is one of the most common friction points between sales and marketing in B2B companies.
 Friction arises at the lead hand-off point from marketing to sales, because many B2B companies simply don’t have a definition of a qualified lead.
 And since only 56%1 of B2B companies validate leads before passing them on to sales, sales often lacks confidence in the leads they’re given.
 And then the finger pointing begins: sales says they aren’t being given good leads, marketing says that sales isn’t doing proper follow-up.
 The definition of a qualified lead is one of the most important topics that sales and marketing teams can work on together.